gschmutz/nosql-workshop/04-working-with-mongodb/README.md

  3. Collections are made up of zero or more documents.
 Again, a document can safely be thought of as a row.
  4. A document is made up of one or more fields, which you can probably guess are a lot like columns.
  5. Indexes in MongoDB function mostly like their RDBMS counterparts.
- 6. Cursors are different than the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
+ 6. Cursors are different from the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
 The important thing to understand about cursors is that when you ask MongoDB for data, it returns a pointer to the result set called a cursor, which we can do things to, such as counting or skipping ahead, before actually pulling down data.

 To recap, MongoDB is made up of databases which contain collections.
 A collection is made up of documents.
 Each document is made up of fields.
 Collections can be indexed, which improves lookup and sorting performance.
 Finally, when we get data from MongoDB we do so through a cursor whose actual execution is delayed until necessary.